tailang/tailang.github.io/source/about/index.md

 . [thirtysunshine](https://github.com/tailang/thirtysunshine) :a community forum developed using Ruby on Rails, but has been taken offline
 .
 [RiderMap](https://github.com/tailang/RiderMap): a gadget that collects cycling route data and exports GPX or GeoJson files .
-EcoolHub: a playstation game trading platform, but has been offline .
-[Hummer](https://github.com/didi/Hummer): a mobile high performance and high availability of dynamic cross-end development framework from DiDi.
+EcoolHub: a playstation game trading platform, but has been offline ...
-...

 ### Cycling